Skip to content

 • If you don't want contacts making payments to be set as marketing contacts, learn how to set contacts as non-marketing, including creating a workflow to automate that process.

 Please note: the payments tool is intended for use in standard online payment transactions, and does not support the collection of sensitive payment information from your buyers orally or by phone.
 If you’ve submitted a payment on behalf of a buyer, it can result in the payment being associated with the wrong contact.
-This is because you’ve filled out a HubSpot form previously and are submitting the payment using a non-private Browse window, which results in HubSpot using your existing cookies to associate the payment.
+This is because you’ve filled out a HubSpot form previously and are submitting the payment using a non-private browser window, which results in HubSpot using your existing cookies to associate the payment.
 To fix incorrectly associated payments, navigate to the payment record and update the associated contact record.

 • When a buyer purchases recurring line items using a payment link or quote: